 As with many marketing metrics, what makes a ‘good’ ROI can vary widely from industry to industry.

-Obviously, any content marketing campaign operating at a loss is bad.
-But calculating content ROI is nuanced since it can be difficult to measure things like awareness.
+Any content marketing campaign operating at a loss is bad.
+However, calculating content marketing ROI is nuanced since it can be difficult to measure things like brand awareness or engagement.

 With more than a decade of experience managing content marketing campaigns, we aim for a content marketing ROI of 500%, or 5 to 1.